-In the table below, we provide more context to the data represented on each ‘B’ Page in the GSD2020:
+In the table below, we provide more context to the data represented on each ‘B’ Page in the GSD2021:

 The addition of the ‘B’ Page into the GSD2019 provided the ideal opportunity to start the page with this simple trend that will help readers to quickly understand the operational profile of the unit in question – and, by comparing page-to-page, contrasting these operational profiles.

-This chart proved of great value to us (and our clients) through 2020 and so was very keen to update this for the 2020 calendar year in the GSD2020.
+This chart proved of great value to us (and our clients) through 2020, so we continued in the GSD2020 and this GSD2021.

 (for Energy and FCAS)